 The name Allward is rooted in the ancient Anglo-Saxon culture.
 It is a name for someone who worked as a keeper of a hall.
 The surname Allward is composed of the elements hall, which denoted one who was employed at such a manor-house or hall, and ward, which was originally applied to one who was a watchman.

 The surname Allward was first found in Devon, where they held a family seat from ancient times, long before the Norman Conquest in 1066.

 Early History of the Allward family

-Another 117 words (8 lines of text) covering the years 1500, 1626 and 1669 are included under the topic Early Allward History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Allward research.
+Another 59 words (4 lines of text) covering the years 1500, 1626 and 1669 are included under the topic Early Allward History in all our PDF Extended History products and printed products wherever possible.

 Allward Spelling Variations